-What we had all been taught (we students and my teacher as well) was wrong.
+But what we have all been taught is was wrong.
 Thermodynamic entropy is not a measure of chaos.
 It is not a measure of the tendency of systems to fall into disorder and decay.
 The most current view of entropy states that entropy “measures the dispersal of energy: how much energy is spread out in a particular process, or how widely spread out it becomes.”

 So how was the misconception of entropy as disorder born?